2019–2021 Jammu and Kashmir lockdown

-The 2019–2021 Jammu and Kashmir lockdown was a preventive security lockdown and communications blackout that had been imposed throughout the Indian-administered union territory of Jammu and Kashmir following the revocation of Article 370 which lasted until February 2021, with the goal of preemptively curbing unrest, violence and protests.
-Most separatist leaders had and have been detained in the crackdown.
-The Indian government had stated that the tough lockdown measures and substantially increased deployment of security forces had been aimed at curbing terrorism.
+The 2019–2021 Jammu and Kashmir lockdown was a lockdown and communications blackout imposed throughout Indian-administered Jammu and Kashmir following the revocation of Article 370 in August 2019.
+The lockdown lasted until February 2021, with the goal of preemptively curbing unrest, violence and protests.
+Thousands of civilians, mostly young men, were detained in the crackdown.
+The Indian government said that the tough lockdown measures and substantially increased deployment of security forces had been aimed at curbing terrorism.
 The government did not want a repeat of the death and injuries seen during the 2016–2017 Kashmir unrest.

-The revocation and subsequent lockdown drew condemnation from several countries, especially Pakistan, which had lodged protests with India on multiple occasions.
+The revocation and subsequent lockdown drew condemnation from several countries, especially Pakistan, which lodged protests with India.

-On 5 February 2021 Jammu and Kashmir's Principal Secretary of Power and Information announced that 4G internet services would be restored in the entire union territory.
-Subsequently, the ban of 4G and 3G services ended.
+On 5 February 2021, Jammu and Kashmir's Principal Secretary of Power and Information announced that 4G internet services would be restored in the entire union territory.
+Subsequently, the ban of 4G and 3G services ended, with a brief restoration of the lockdown in September 2021.

 Timeline

 The lockdown officially started on 5 August 2019, following the revocation of the special status of Jammu and Kashmir via the scrapping of Article 370 and Article 35A of the Indian constitution and subsequent introduction of the Jammu and Kashmir Reorganisation Act, 2019.
-Since the lockdown was brought into effect, no foreign journalist has been allowed by the Indian government to report from the new union territory of Jammu and Kashmir.
+Foreign journalists were barred from reporting from the new union territory of Jammu and Kashmir.

-According to a 6 September 2019 report by the Indian government, nearly 4,000 people have been arrested in the disputed region.
+According to a 6 September 2019 report by the Indian government, nearly 4,000 people were arrested in the disputed region.
 Among those arrested were more than 200 local Kashmiri politicians, including two former chief ministers of the state of Jammu and Kashmir, along with more than 100 leaders and activists from the All Parties Hurriyat Conference.

-On 1 October 2019, a three-judge bench consisting of justices N. V. Ramana, Ramayyagari Subhash Reddy and Bhushan Ramkrishna Gavai of the Supreme Court of India, heard the appeal of seven petitions on the lockdown.
+On 1 October 2019, a three-judge bench consisting of justices N. V. Ramana, Ramayyagari Subhash Reddy and Bhushan Ramkrishna Gavai of the Supreme Court of India, heard seven appeals challenging the lockdown and revocation of Article 370.

+On 3 October 2019, journalists in Kashmir staged a sit-in protest against the enforced communications blackout, describing the total blockade of internet services and mobile phones as a "gag".

 On 4 October 2019, the Indian government denied United States Senator Chris Van Hollen's request to travel to Jammu and Kashmir.
 Meanwhile, Sandeep Pandey, an education reformer, and other activists who were on an informal fact-finding mission were also barred from leaving the airport in Srinagar.
 On the same day, protests were held by the local Kashmiri people, where they chanted pro-Pakistan slogans and demanded an end to what they described as the "Indian occupation of their territory".

 On 24 October 2019, village council elections were held across Jammu and Kashmir, despite a boycott by most political parties and the detention of many mainstream local politicians; political scientist Noor Ahmed Baba called it "more like an artificial exercise".